The future of finding information: A guide to the Confluence knowledge bot

 What can Rovo do?

 Rovo brings AI directly into your Confluence workflow.
 You can ask questions in plain English from the search bar and get AI-powered answers based on your content.
 Beyond Q&A, Rovo can also help you draft new pages, summarize long documents, or even kickstart brainstorming sessions.
-Since it’s a native feature, it’s tightly connected to Confluence and other Atlassian products like Jira, which is a nice bonus for teams deep in that ecosystem.
+Since it’s a native feature, it’s tightly connected to Confluence and other Atlassian products like Jira, which is a significant bonus for teams deep in that ecosystem.

 The DIY approach: Building your own bot